-6. Consider orienting the longer axis of the building East-West for maximum solar impact.
+6. Consider orienting the longer axis of the building using a North-South for classrooms for maximum solar impact.

 7. Building pads/sites with slopes in excess of 10 percent.

 C. High-Performance Site Principles

 - 1. Site buildings to maximize daylighting (a north-south orientation for classrooms). - 2.
 Orient buildings with a major entrance on the south side whenever possible. - 3.
 Choose native and adaptive plants that do not need permanent irrigation systems. - 4.
 Conduct a Phase I Environmental Assessment (and Phase II if necessary, based on Phase I) to identify hazardous materials.
 Conduct required mediation on site. - 5.
 Control erosion and sedimentation during construction.